Blackx16/CMD-command/README.md

 # CMD-command
-These are a few bash cmd
+These are a few batch cmd